alanrogers/agar22/legofit/README.md

   described in the tutorial.
 The data set studied there includes samples from Europe, Africa, Neanderthals, and a Denisovan.

+* quechua: directory containing site pattern frequencies and bootstrap replicates like those in the "europe" directory, except that the Quechua population is used instead of Europe.

+* bougainville: as above, but with Bougainville instead of Europe.

 The complete analysis involves several steps, which are detailed in the tutorial.
 Here's a brief synopsis.